-Navigator of the Seas Ship Review
+Navigator of the Seas Ship Review (2019 Update)

-The fourth of Royal Caribbean’s groundbreaking Voyager-class ships, Navigator of the Seas launched in 2002, and along with her sister ships, laid the groundwork for everything Royal Caribbean has done since.
+The fourth of Royal Caribbean’s Voyager-class ships, Navigator of the Seas launched in 2002, and along with her sister ships, laid the groundwork for everything Royal Caribbean has done since.

-Like all of Royal’s modern fleet, she offers an onboard atmosphere that’s bustling, active, and basically urban—a real city at sea, but no matter how clichéd that sounds, in this case it’s true.
+Like all of Royal’s modern fleet, she offers an onboard atmosphere that’s bustling, active, and basically urban—a real city at sea, but no matter how clichéd that sounds, in this case, it’s true.

-Measuring in at 138,000 gross tons and carrying 3,114 guests at double occupancy, Navigator and her identical Voyager-class sisters are the eighth largest cruise ships in the world, and offer more in the way of leisure, sports, entertainment, dining, and kids’ experiences than almost anyone could have dreamed of before they were launched.
+Measuring in at 138,000 gross tons and carrying 3,114 guests at double occupancy, Navigator and her identical Voyager-class sisters are some of the largest cruise ships in the world, and offer more in the way of leisure, sports, entertainment, dining, and kids’ experiences than almost anyone could have dreamed of before they were launched.
 In a very real sense, the Voyager-class ships changed what people thought possible aboard cruise ships.

 The Royal Promenade On Navigator of the Seas